100mslive/web-sdks/packages/react-sdk/README.md

   an explicit handleError to call.
 - make sure to use await for async calls, else try catch won't have an effect
 - Pull all usage of hooks on top before defining any functions.
+- Prefer IDs to objects for both input arguments and in result object.
+This facilitates writing optimised code on the app layer, as objects are prone to change leading to unnecessary re renders on different levels.